rpalkowski/TidyTuesday/README.md

 https://thomasmock.netlify.app/post/tidytuesday-a-weekly-social-data-project-in-r/

-Easy way - how to download datasets from TidyTuesday project?
+Tip - How to download dataset from TidyTuesday project in easy way?

 ```{r}
 library(tidytuesdayR)